Pragith/pragith/pragith-net/app/content/blog/2022/2022-12-28-year-review-calm-before-storm.md

 *   **Cost Control:** How do we prevent a $50k OpenAI bill?

 The experimental phase is over.
 The engineering phase begins now.

+## What I Want to Avoid

+I do not want us to chase shiny demos and ignore core data hygiene.
+If our lineage and contracts are weak, every AI feature will be fragile.

+We will prioritize boring infrastructure work first, then build the flashy parts.
+That ordering is the difference between a prototype and a platform.